malharinamdar/vaidya-nidaan/README.md

 ![Project Logo](docs/images/op1.jpeg)

 > **Vaidya Nidaan** is an AI-powered diagnostic assistance system for Alzheimer’s detection using MRI scans, biomarker extraction with FSL, and explainability via Grad-CAM.
-The platform integrates VGG-19 for classification, FSL for biomarker computation, and GPT-4-turbo for an interactive multilingual chatbot (English, Hindi, Marathi).
+The platform integrates VGG-19 for classification, FSL for biomarker computation, and GPT-4-turbo for an interactive multilingual chatbot (English, Hindi, Marathi, any regional Indian language).

 ---